Deep Reinforcement Trading with Predictable Returns: Introduction

 \section{Introduction}

-The important milestone represented by modern portfolio theory of \cite{M52} has set the basis for the beginning of financial portfolio optimization as an active field of research.
+The important milestone represented by the modern portfolio theory of \cite{M52} has set the basis for the beginning of financial portfolio optimization as an active field of research.
 Its original formulation suffers several drawbacks \citep{KTF2014} and has been extended from a single-period to a multi-period framework to capture intertemporal effects and to allow dynamical portfolio rebalancing \citep{Grinold2006,Engle2007,Tut2011,kolm2012algorithmic,kolm2014multiperiod}.
-However, the addition of the time dimension makes even more complicated the estimation of an optimal strategy, which requires to forecast financial quantities such as risks and returns for several periods in the future.
+However, the addition of the time dimension makes even more complicated the estimation of an optimal strategy, which requires forecasting financial quantities such as risks and returns for several periods in the future.
 Single-period models are often still adopted because their dynamic counterpart is not practical and the forecasting step may lead to systematic errors due to the uncertainty about the chosen model or the inherent presence of a low signal-to-noise ratio in the financial data.
-Even when a multi-period model is effective in capturing the market impact or alpha decay, classical optimal control techniques lay over a set of restricting assumptions which cannot properly represent the real financial world.
+Even when a multi-period model is effective in capturing the market impact or alpha decay, classical optimal control techniques lay over a set of restricting assumptions that cannot properly represent the real financial world.

-In this work we use reinforcement learning (RL) \citep{BarSut2018,Szepesvari2010} as a convenient framework to model sequential decision problems of a financial nature without the need of directly modeling the underlying asset dynamics.
-RL finds its roots in the optimal control theory along with the dynamic programming literature \citep{Bert05} and has gained a huge revival after the last decade improvement of deep learning (DL) as a field of research.
+In this work, we use reinforcement learning (RL) \citep{BarSut2018,Szepesvari2010} as a convenient framework to model sequential decision problems of a financial nature without the need to directly model the underlying asset dynamics.
+RL finds its roots in the optimal control theory along with the dynamic programming literature \citep{Bert05} and has gained a huge revival after the last decade's improvement of deep learning (DL) as a field of research.
 This gave rise to the so-called deep reinforcement learning (DRL) that has already obtained relevant results in application domains such as gaming \citep{silver2016mastering,mnih2015human} and robotics \citep{levine2016end}.
-For a comprehensive overview of DRL methods and its fields of application, see \cite{arulkumaran2017brief}.
+For a comprehensive overview of DRL methods and their fields of application, see \cite{arulkumaran2017brief}.